Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/playbooks/strategic-hiring.md

 1. What do you look forward to when you come to work each day?
 2. What are you learning here?
 What do you want to learn?
-3. Why do you stay at SkyMirror?
+3. Why do you stay at Skymirror?
 4. When was the last time you thought about leaving?
 What prompted it?
 5. What can I do to make your experience better?
 6. What might tempt you to leave?